MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exisprocessorfeaturepresent.md

 The processor supports AMD 3DNow instructions.

-#### PF_RDTSC_INSTRUCTION_AVAILABLE

-The processor supports a read-timestamp-counter (RDTSC) instruction.

-#### PF_PAE_ENABLED

-The processor implements Physical Address Extension (PAE) support.

-#### PF_XMMI64_INSTRUCTIONS_AVAILABLE

-The processor supports SSE2 instructions in hardware.
-This parameter value is supported only in Windows XP and later versions of Windows.

-#### PF_SSE_DAZ_MODE_AVAILABLE

-The processor supports the denormals-are-zero (DAZ) mode for SSE instructions.
-This parameter value is supported only in Windows Vista and later versions of Windows.

-#### PF_NX_ENABLED

-<a href="http://go.microsoft.com/fwlink/p/?linkid=165498">Data execution prevention</a> is enabled.
-This parameter value is supported only in Windows Vista and later versions of Windows.

-#### PF_SSE3_INSTRUCTIONS_AVAILABLE
+#### PF_COMPARE64_EXCHANGE128

-The processor supports SSE3 instructions.
+The atomic compare 64-bit and exchange 128-bit operation (CMP8XCHG16) is available.
 This parameter value is supported only in Windows Vista and later versions of Windows.

 #### PF_COMPARE_EXCHANGE128